The (per default) first group of

 Sample commit message relating to bug 4711, and bug 167.

 association on the plugin’s @PLUGIN@ configuration, it is possible to require commits to carry ITS references; the following values are supported (default is

 MANDATORY : One or more issue-ids are required in the git commit message.
 The git push will be rejected otherwise.
-Note that in case of connectivity issues with ITS, the commit will be accepted.
-The client will be notified about the connectivity issue and the result.

 SUGGESTED : Whenever the git commit message does not contain one or more issue-ids, a warning message is displayed as a suggestion on the client.